jessepav/lacygoill-wiki-backup/vim/filetype_plugin.md

 ## Why is `~/.vim/plugged/{plugin}/after` added before `~/.vim/after` in the rtp?

 To give the user a chance to override some of its settings.

-## In Neovim, why is `~/.config/nvim` added after the third-party plugins in the rtp?

-I'm not sure, but it seems to be an error.

-Anyway, this is due to those lines in `~/.config/nvim/init.vim`:

-    set rtp^=~/.vim
-    set rtp+=~/.vim/after

-If you remove them, `vim-plug` will correctly add:

-   - `~/.config/nvim`       before the third-party plugins
-   - `~/.config/nvim/after` after  the third-party plugins

 ##
 ## Where does Vim look for